 - Give 600mg twice daily for 48h starting the night before the procedure.
 3mls of 200mg/ml intravenous NAC solution may be diluted up to 12ml with orange juice or cola.

 - May cause nausea or vomiting and rarely hypersensitivity reactions.

 - NAC 150mg/kg in 500ml N saline over 30 mins pre-procedure, then

 - 50mg/kg in 500ml N saline over 4h post-procedure.

 - This is a much higher dose that the oral regimen and may cause side effects.

-Acknowledgements: Angela Webster was the main author for this page.
-Revised by ANT and Paddy Gibson November 2006.
+Acknowledgements: Angela Webster was the original main author for this page.
 The last modified date is shown in the footer.